Top 10 Miniature Duck Breeds

 Even though the Welsh Harlequin didn’t come into being until the late 1940s, it wasn’t until the 1980s that they gained sufficient popularity in the United States to justify breeding them to sell them.

-Miniature duck breeds have long thin bodies, and their chests are rounded, giving them a tough appearance.
+Miniature duck breeds have long, thin bodies and rounded chests, giving them a tough appearance.
 They are not prone to falling ill or developing diseases readily.

 Because they can lay as many as 330 eggs in a year, anyone interested in keeping ducks for their eggs should consider this breed seriously.